Coughs, however irritating, serve a useful purpose.

-As with a dry cough, if you’re suffering from a wet cough you should make sure you stay hydrated as this will help the cough to stay productive.
+As with a dry cough, if you’re suffering from a wet cough you should make sure you stay hydrated to help the cough stay productive.

 If your life is being made a misery by a hacking cough which won’t go away and won’t let you rest however tired you are, it’s worth remembering coughs can have a variety of causes.